NancyCu/MedList/README.md

 ## Getting Started
 1. Clone this repository.
 2. Open `login.html` in a modern browser.
-3. Enter the password `thuoc1952` to view the medication list.
+3. Enter the password `drugBD` to view the medication list.
 4. Click any medication to expand its details; click again to collapse.

 ## Customization